Monday, January 26, 2026

 I like to think the same of Grandma.

 I was too timid to say anything at Grandpa's funeral(s) in 2014 and 2015, though I did play trumpet with heavy vibrato (involuntary from sadness) at one service.
 I was too distraught to say anything at my own father's funeral.
 Well, just like Brenda Ueland taught me how to (really) write, Grandma taught me how to (really) read, and to honor that gift of the written word, I was not going to be a coward again for her funeral service.
 I wrote and spoke the following words at her funeral service in early July of this year.
-In this transcription, I performed minor edits to line breaks and to my name (it's Arthur to you, reader).
+In this transcription, I performed minor edits to line breaks and to my name (it's Arthur to you, dear reader).
 These words are very specific to my life with her, but I hope they remind you of a delightful and/or boisterous family member or mentor who made a big impression on you.
 Or, as Brenda Ueland would say, I hope you find them microscopically truthful.

 My grandma taught me how to adventure.